Sanctions and AML: how firms can keep up with evolving regimes

 Our platform integrates critical data sources, including global sanctions lists, and automatically conducts intelligent analytics to deliver easy to understand global corporate linkage and personal share ownership.
 This is the starting point for a know your customer (KYC) and third-party risk management process, allowing further automation to build on top of the unwrapped foundation.

 This technology-led approach gives our customers a clear advantage.
-Utilising the best in class technology is the easiest and most convenient way to satisfy regulators, as well as ensuring continued productivity and efficiency.
+Utilizing the best in class technology is the easiest and most convenient way to satisfy regulators, as well as ensuring continued productivity and efficiency.